-Research focuses on modern and contemporary French and Francophone theatre, politics, gender and performance, theories of the body, intermediality and adaption theory.
+Research focuses on modern and contemporary French and Francophone theatre, politics, gender and performance, theories of the body, intermediality and adaption theory, performance as research.

-Primary Teaching Areas (Cross Appointment with Campus Saint Jean): Introduction to Dramatic Arts, Play Analysis, Critical Theory, Playwriting, Media and Performance.
+Primary Teaching Areas (Cross Appointment with Campus Saint-Jean): Introduction to Dramatic Arts, Play Analysis, Critical Theory, Playwriting, Media and Performance.
 Graduate Seminars in Contemporary French and Francophone Theatre, Gender, Desire and the Modern Stage, Theatre of War, Intermediality.
+Performance Theory.
 Graduate Supervision

 Dr. Stefano MUNERONI